 - Mike had begun dating another woman that he wished to impress — something I was unaware of.
 This is a significant piece of evidence that his death was far less likely to have been a suicide.

-- Mike had told Vlad he had taken the Bitfury job as a temporary thing, and intended to quit after a few weeks.
+- Mike had told Vlad he had taken the Bitcoin company job as a temporary thing, and intended to quit after a few weeks.
 However, he enjoyed the work and it’s clear they valued him, so he stayed on for months longer, and even reached out to see if I would work on a project for the company.
 Mike’s income from his game-playing bots would have allowed him to live comfortably in Ukraine without working on other programming jobs, so the fact he stayed on longer with this company is a testament that he was enjoying it and intended to be there longer.

 - I related earlier that Mike intended to travel soon — this still seems very significant.
 Mike had discussed traveling with me while living with me, and was particularly enthusiastic about the prospect when I spoke with him on video call just a few weeks prior to his death.